mikitapapok/examplesOfReactReduxTypescript/README.md

 ## Usage
     You can create your own todo item adding text into input element.
     Also, you can get todo list from server, clicking 'get data from derver' button.
-Todo list component you are able to delete, or change its status clicking checkbox.
+You are able to delete  component, or change its status clicking checkbox.
 ## Links
 [Source code](https://github.com/mikitapapok/examplesOfReactReduxTypescript/tree/toolkitType)